 Ponant is a French line and the service, food and entertainment onboard are French.
 Announcements are made in French first, dinner is served late, the cuisine is French-inspired and entertainment in the theater is cabaret style, while in the lounge the singers channel their inner Edith Piaf.

 Le Lyrial sails primarily in Europe, South America and around Africa.
 When in Europe, it offers culturally rich itineraries throughout the Mediterranean.
 During the rest of the year, it sails expedition journeys to Antarctica, around the coast of South Africa and to the African islands (Seychelles, Madagascar, Mauritius, etc.).
 The onboard marina is stocked with kayaks and Zodiacs for use on these more exotic sailings.

 During the day and especially on shore excursions, casual, comfortable clothing is the norm.
-Depending on your itinerary, specific clothing might be recommended (waterproof, wind resistant, hiking boots, etc.).
+Depending on your itinerary, specific clothing might be recommended (waterproof, wind-resistant pieces, hiking boots, etc.).
 In the evening, attire is at passengers' discretion, though jeans, T-shirts and flip-flops are not permitted in Le Celeste main dining room.
-On Gala Nights, cruisers are encouraged to dress up in their finest but it's not required.
+On Gala Nights, cruisers are encouraged to dress up in their finest, but it's not required.
 Keep in mind, the French do tend to dress nicely for dinner.